esentri/domainlifecycles/readme_building_blocks.md

 ### Implementation suggestions with NitroX DLC

-+ QueryClients require implementing `nitrox.dlc.domain.types.QueryClient`.
++ QueryClients require implementing `io.domainlifecycles.domain.types.QueryClient`.
 + Make sure QueryClients are not used in write operations of core domain aggregates.
 + Typically QueryClients instances represent a secondary/driven port adapter, if Ports&Adapters architecture is applied